advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 Tupshin Harper made an excellent argument why Inside Theories does not really makes sense, in a discussion with Sven Nilsen:

-Sven Nilsen imagined the universe's wavefunction as basis for the only perspective where an Inside Theory is philosophically sound, because the solution of every unknown in the theory corresponds to some real object.
+Sven imagined the universe's wavefunction as basis for the only perspective where an Inside Theory is philosophically sound, because the solution of every unknown in the theory corresponds to some real object.
 Since there exists at least one case where an Inside Theory makes sense, one can not dismiss Inside Theories as mere illusions.

-However, Tupshin Harper disagreed!
+However, Tupshin disagreed!

 Tupshin argued for that Sven's position, where the universe's wavefunction is a basis, assumes that one can construct a reality that way that is complete.